 This process is not scalable.
 Santa has the advantage of magic reindeer, sleighs, and elves to help him to pull the whole thing together, but what if he didn’t?
 What if Santa lost his magic and came to you and asked, “What does scalable mean?
 How can I make Christmas scalable?”

-Let’s use this example to check out some fundamental concepts of scalability, how they apply to our businesses, and see if we can save Christmas in the process.
+Let’s use this example to check out some fundamental concepts of scalability and how they apply to your business.

 - Sales order routing to warehouses and suppliers

 Pokémon Go was undoubtedly a massive hit.
 Even as some of the hype has died down, many people (including yours truly) continue to play on a daily basis.
 But what also can’t be denied is that the game’s developer Niantic was woefully unprepared for the bum rush of downloads.

 If your business is not ready to handle record-breaking sales, you are anchoring yourself to mediocrity.
 Waiting to expand until you’re already swamped beyond your capacity is not a profitable way to run your business.
 To truly be scalable, you have to expand before you need to.